 Women's status and roles in contemporary U.S. society are investigated by analyzing various disciplines and institutions such as the family, law, medicine, psychology, education, religion and the media as they impact upon the socialization process and the classification of people by gender.

-SOCSCI 20809210 Psychology of Men 3 Credits/Units
+SOCSCI 20809215 Education in a Pluralistic Society 3 Credits/Units